 There are plenty of everyday manifestations of the IoT around us already.
 A SmartHealth watch senses our vital signs, interprets our sleeping pattern and current health in order to determine or prescribe when we should wake up, decides which of a plethora of home appliances to turn on based upon one’s personal schedule, and then responds by communicating to and controlling a SmartAlarm, SmartLighting, SmartHVAC, and maybe a SmartToaster.
 Of course, it might be apposite to ask, do we really need a ‘Smart Toaster?’

 In the Google Nest example (see previous article), their SmartHVAC doesn’t merely provide remote control and static remote programing of temperature set at specific times.
 Via geolocation sensing, Nest knows when people come and go at the house, what the weather is at the home’s specific location now and in the future and over time, via machine learning, develops personalized behavioral patterns.
 This gives Nest the ability to optimize a home’s temperature and humidity specific to the user and specific to the constantly changing environment.
-With the addition of smart remote control dampers, Nest can easily reduce energy costs by directing heat or cool air to specific rooms that residents are actually in while preparing other rooms for future use, say a bedroom just in time for sleep.
+With the addition of smart remote control dampers people can make use of Modern HVAC installed rooms as it can easily reduce energy costs by directing heat or cool air to specific rooms that residents are actually in while preparing other rooms for future use, say a bedroom just in time for sleep.

 Nearer to home for MRO is predictive maintenance (PdM) and it’s much more than predicting component failure.
 PdM builds upon RCM (reliability centered maintenance), CBM (condition based maintenance) and an operator’s current MSG-3 maintenance program from the ATA’s maintenance steering group – tailored for each specific tail or rotable.
 PdM is a cyclical group of capabilities that enables continuous improvement in reliability, quality, safety, asset performance and total cost of operations.